Anmolnoor/Anmolnoor/README.md

 Personal website:- https://anmolnoor.github.io/website/

 - 🔭 I’m currently working at Autumn-Leaves-Solutions as InternShip
-- 🌱 I’m currently learning Python.
+- 🌱 I’m currently learning Python and Full Stack Web Development.
 - 💬 Ask me about WEB DEVELOPMENT and ANDROID DEVELOPMENT.
 - 📫 How to reach me:

 <a href="https://www.linkedin.com/in/anmol-noor/">